Ship tracking with marine radar from Marine Traffic

 The user can become part of the system

 The app is available for Android and iOS devices.
-There are also commercial services, such as FleetMon (www.fleetmon.com), by Hamburg.de be used (www.hamburg.de/schiffsradar), Thus, all ships can be tracked, which are located in the Hamburg area.
+Furthermore, there are commercial services, such as FleetMon (www.fleetmon.com), by Hamburg.de be used (www.hamburg.de/schiffsradar), Thus, all ships can be tracked, which are located in the Hamburg area.
 The tracking is possible around the clock - in real time.